kellyjonbrazil/jc/docs/parsers/x509_cert.md

 processing them through a program like `openssl` and sending the output to `jc`.
 (See examples below)

+> Note: `jc` does not verify the integrity of the certificate, which
+> requires calculating the hash of the certificate body and comparing it to
+> the the hash in the certificate's signature after it is decrypted with the
+> issuer certificate's public key.

 Usage (cli):

     $ cat certificate.pem | jc --x509-cert